How to PRONOUNCE the X in SPANISH (Hint: Most people do it wrong)

-This is how you pronounce the X in Spanish.
-Confused yet?
+In this blog post, you’ll learn how to pronounce the X in Spanish.

-In this video, I, Spring Spanish teacher Paulisima, will teach you what makes the X so challenging to pronounce and useful tricks to make sure that you always get it right!
+In this lesson, Spring Spanish teacher Paulisima, will teach you what makes the X so challenging to pronounce and useful tricks to make sure that you always get it right!

 Remember that J sounds like a H in Spanish.
 Ja, je, ji, jo, ju.
 Quite often, words with X will sound like they were written with a J.